machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - host-managed function tools added through `addTool(...)`,
 - and OpenAI-native tools added by `addWebSearch()` and `addMcpServer()`.

-The `init(Configurator config)` method loads normal provider settings, then calls both native-tool methods so they can register any configured OpenAI-native tools immediately.
+During `init(Configurator config)`, the provider loads core settings, then calls both native-tool methods so they can register any configured OpenAI-native tools immediately.

 ## OpenAI web search